thingsboard/thingsboard.github.io/docs/trendz/install/windows.md

 See [How-to get pay-as-you-go subscription](https://www.youtube.com/watch?v=dK-QDFGxWek){:target="_blank"} for more details.

 Once you get the license secret, you should put it to the trendz configuration file.
-Open the Notepad or other editor as administrator user (right click on the app icon and select "Run as administrator").
+Open the Notepad or other editor as administrator user (right-click on the app icon and select "Run as administrator").
 Open the following file for editing (select "All Files" instead of "Text Documents" in file choosing dialog, the encoding is UTF-8):

 ```text